-Listen to Sara Studdard & Zoe Kircos of City Thread discuss why it takes so long to make changes to city streets and spaces and how the process can be improved.
+Join us as Sara Studdard & Zoe Kircos of City Thread as they discuss why it takes so long to make changes to city streets and spaces and how the process can be improved.

 We’ve seen it happen and we know: cities can move faster….